Originally published: 24 March 2026

 FFP3 masks: high protection

-FFP3 masks provide the highest level of protection among disposable respirators.
+FFP3 masks provide the highest level of filtration among common disposable respirators.

 Typical uses include:

-They offer the highest filtration efficiency and are suitable for demanding environments.
+They offer the highest level of disposable respirator protection for demanding environments.

 Choosing the right respirator for the job

-Selecting the correct respirator depends on the working environment and level of risk.
+Selecting the correct respirator depends on the working environment, the substance being handled and the level of airborne exposure.

 Businesses should consider: